vaibhavraghavan/HAMS-MREL/docs/input_files.md

 The program will check that all required files exist before running.
 If any file is missing, execution will stop.

-**Mesh Files**
+### Mesh Files

-As described by the [HAMS user manual](https://github.com/YingyiLiu/HAMS/blob/master/Manual/A%20brief%20manual.pdf), to obtain a meshes in a HAMS-compatible format, you can start by exporting the hydrodynamic CAD model from Rhinoceros to WAMIT’s *.gdf format.
+As described by the [HAMS user manual](https://github.com/YingyiLiu/HAMS/blob/master/Manual/A%20brief%20manual.pdf), to obtain the water and body meshes in a HAMS-compatible format, you can start by exporting the hydrodynamic CAD model from Rhinoceros to WAMIT’s *.gdf format.
 Next, use the built-in tool WAMIT_MeshTran.exe to convert the *.gdf mesh into the HAMS mesh format.
 To do this, run RunWAMIT_MeshTran.bat and enter the filename of the *.gdf file when prompted.
 Ensure that the *.gdf file includes meshes for both the waterplane and the submerged bodies.
 The tool will automatically separate them into two files: WaterplaneMesh.pnl and HullMesh.pnl.
 Note that the WAMIT_MeshTran tool is currently only available on Windows.

-**Fortran Format Descriptors**
+### Fortran Format Descriptors

 HAMS-MREL uses Fortran format descriptors to read values from the file.
 These are indicated in the Format column in the tables below:
 - `x`: skip spaces.
 For example, `14x` means skip 14 characters.